HypothesisWorks/hypothesis/docs/stateful.rst

 Generic state machines
 ----------------------

-The class ``GenericStateMachine`` is the underlying machinery of stateful testing in Hypothesis.
+The class :class:`~hypothesis.stateful.GenericStateMachine` is the underlying machinery of stateful testing in Hypothesis.
 Chances are you will want to use the rule based stateful testing for most things, but the generic state machine functionality can be useful e.g. if you want to test things where the set of actions to be taken is more closely